SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/custlangs/index.md

 * You can specify a language for a contact, so that person will automatically receive reply templates in that language.
 * Requests to user support can be categorised in several groups that can refer to defined departments and languages.

 On installation, 6 customer language folders (DE, DK, EN, NL, NO and SE) were placed in the folder **\\templates** on the server.
-You need to set up these customer languages yourself.
+You must set up these customer languages yourself.

 ## What would you like to find out more about?